Racism in Denmark: Anti-Inuit racism

 Populated by Indigenous Inuit, Greenland was colonized by Denmark.
-Greenland was a colony of Denmark until 1953, but is now an autonomous region of the Danish Realm.
+Greenland was a colony of Denmark until 1953, but is now classified as an autonomous region of the Danish Realm.

 In 1951, the Danish government conducted what is known as the little Danes experiment.
 Twenty-two Inuit children from Greenland were separated from the parents and taken to Denmark to be given to foster parents as raised as "little Danes" instead of being raised in the Inuit culture.
 Several of the children never saw their biological families again.
-Six of the children, now adults, have demanded compensation from the Danish government for their suffering.
+Out of the children who survived (many died young) six, now adults, have demanded compensation from the Danish government for their suffering.

 The Danish ice cream brand Hansens Is once sold products that were called "Eskimo" and "Kæmpe Eskimo" (Giant Eskimo).
 Many Greenlandic Inuit in Denmark consider the term "Eskimo" to be outdated or offensive.
 The company changed the name in 2020 following the global George Floyd protests.